averyma/averyma.github.io/_pages/about.md

 ---
 # About me

-I obtained my PhD from the University of Toronto, supervised by [Amir-massoud Farahmand](https://academic.sologen.net/) and [Rich Zemel](http://www.cs.toronto.edu/~zemel/inquiry/home.php).
+**Research Goal:** I study robustness and generalization in deep learning, combining theoretical and empirical approaches to help build more reliable AI systems.
+My current focus is LLM safety (jailbreaking, confidence calibration, uncertainty estimation, etc.), advancing research that drives practical solutions for responsible AI deployment.

-**Research Goal:** My research combines both theoretical and empirical approaches to robustness and generalization in deep learning, with the goal of enabling more reliable AI systems.
-I currently focus on the safety and security of LLMs, advancing research that drives practical solutions for responsible AI deployment.
+I recently completed my PhD in Computer Science at the University of Toronto, advised by [Amir-massoud Farahmand](https://academic.sologen.net/) and [Rich Zemel](http://www.cs.toronto.edu/~zemel/inquiry/home.php).

-Refer to [Research](https://averyma.github.io/research/) and [Publications](https://averyma.github.io/publications/) for more information on my research, and to [CV](https://averyma.github.io/files/cv_github.pdf) for more information about my academic background.
+Refer to [Research](https://averyma.github.io/research/) and [Publications](https://averyma.github.io/publications/), and [CV](https://averyma.github.io/files/cv_github.pdf) for more information about my academic background.

 <!-- Prior to coming to UofT, I studied at the University of Waterloo, where I completed my BASc. in Mechatronics Engineering, and MASc. in Systems Design Engineering.
 During Masters, I worked at the Vision and Image Processing ([VIP](https://uwaterloo.ca/vision-image-processing-lab/)) Lab, supervised by [Prof. Alex Wong](http://www.eng.uwaterloo.ca/~a28wong/index.html) and [Prof. David Clausi](https://uwaterloo.ca/vision-image-processing-lab/people-profiles/david-clausi).-->

 # Recent News
-Sep 2025: Joined RBC Borealis as a research intern
+Sep 2025: Joined RBC Borealis as a visiting researcher

 May 2025: One paper on LLM jailbreaking accepted at ICML 2025 (spotlight)